JMowell99/capstone/README.md

 # capstone
-Steve, Mustafa, Ronny, and Josh, make sure that you either; (preferably) create a python virtual environment before running this, or install all the dependencies.
+Steve, Mustafa, Ronny, and Josh, make sure that you either; (preferably) create a python virtual environment before running this, at minimum install all the dependencies.

 1) Python virtual environment